decaporg/decap-cms/website/content/docs/nextjs.md

 ### Celebrate!
 Great job - you did it!
-Open your new page from Netlify URL, and navigate to ```/static/admin```.
+Open your new page via the new Netlify URL, and navigate to ```/static/admin```.
 If you did everything correct in the previous step, you should now be able to sign up for an account, and log in.

+**Tip:** Signing up with an external provider is the easiest.
+If you want to sign up by email, you'll have to set up a redirect in your index.js page (which we won't be covering in this guide).
+For more information, have a look at the [Add To Your Site](http://localhost:8000/docs/add-to-your-site/) section.

 Congratulations - you can finally manage your new list of cats!